brigitte-bigi/Whakerexa/README.md

 - Added HTML documentation of the CSS frameworks
 - Added a CSS/JS framework for playing a video in a popup dialog

-## Version 0.2 - latest stable
+## Version 0.2

 - Added code.css, a set of colors for highlighting source code.
 - Added menu.css, a solution for an accessible responsive sticky menubar
 - Added layout.css, a set of classes to easily organize HTML content
 - Added accordion.js which must be added when using "rise-panel"

-## Version 0.3 - develop
+## Version 0.3 - latest stable

 - Changed some colors of code.css
 - Added variable 'border-radius' in wexa.css
 - Modified details/summary to act and look like buttons
 - The "rise-panel/accordion" is deprecated (HTML-3), use HTML-5 details/summary instead
-- Added modal dialogs to show an alert message: info, success, warning, error, tips, question (under-construction)
+- Added modal dialogs to show an alert message: info, success, warning, error, tips, question

+## Version 0.4 - develop

-## to do:
+## Hopefully incoming:

+- a secure dialog, useful for authentication
-- progress dialog
+- a progress dialog
+- multiple-checkbox
 - documentation of layouts
 - in layout: horizontal cards